jdittrich/userNeedResearchBook/text/dataAnalysis.md

 - a big wall (2m*3m minimum – which is why the wall is usually the showstopper ).

-But why should you want to use an analog analysis if it needs all these resources?
+But why should you want to use an analog analysis, if it needs all these resources?
 Partly, the decision can be based on preferences: Some people like that they can move around the notes by hand and can get an overview of their data by just stepping back and glancing over it.

-If you work with peers on your analysis you have some advantages when using the analogue pen and paper approach: you can easily discuss your ideas with other and will get new ideas how to structure the data.
+If you work with peers on your analysis, you have some advantages when using the analogue pen and paper approach: you can easily discuss your ideas with others and will get new ideas how to structure the data.
 You can as well invite your boss to take a look and be part of the team, at least for some time.
 This type of on-site, collaborative, analysis is best done analog.
-It is easy to move notes around, and you can refer by pointing to data or just carry it over to someone and ask for an interpretation.
 Using digital tools it is not that easy and direct – despite of all the great digital innovations we have nowadays.

 #### How to: Analysis on the computer

-For analysis on your computer I suggest the following steps for preparing your analysis:
+For analysis on your computer, I suggest the following steps for preparing your analysis:

 1. Create a new document
 2. Paste your transcript into that document